nbkntu/intro-to-flask/README.md

-# Intro to Flask with Tensorflow Lite
+# Deploy Flask app with Tensorflow Lite in AWS Elastic BeanStalk

 - In this assignment, you will use the tflite file you created in the TF Lite assignment and use Flask to build a simple app that predicts what the input image is